 We cleanse our faces with balms and foams, we clean our bodies with shower gel, we wash our hair with shampoo yet can you tell us the last time you cleaned your hairbrush?
 Or even wondered how to clean a hairbrush?

-The fact that you’ve clicked on this link suggests that it’s either been a while, or you’ve never done it.
-Beyond just good hygiene, cleaning a hairbrush can also make a big difference to the condition and look of your hair.
+The fact that you’ve clicked on this link suggests it’s either been a while, or you’ve never done it.
+Beyond just good hygiene, cleaning a hairbrush can make a big difference to the condition and look of your hair.

 According to a study from the University of Arizona, the average hairbrush harbours almost 3,500 colonies of bacteria per square inch.

+That is because your daily brushing creates a buildup of dead skin cells transferred from your scalp to the brush.
 Not only is this a bit gross, but you’re effectively rubbing these cells, dead skin and bacteria through your freshly washed hair.
 If you have greasy hair naturally, this can make things particularly worse.

-So how do you clean a hairbrush?
+So how do you wash a hairbrush?
 And is it enough to simply remove the hair stuck to the bristles?
 Here are two methods.
 If you haven’t cleaned your hairbrush in a while (or ever) we recommend starting with the deep cleanse.

 FURTHER READING: How to clean makeup brushes and choose a makeup brush cleaner

-You can also substitute the baby shampoo for apple cider vinegar.
+You can substitute the baby shampoo for apple cider vinegar.
 It’s a great cleanser and is one of the key ingredients in Hairstory New Wash – our absolute favourite SLS-free shampoo.

 FURTHER READING: How to clean beauty blenders